whitneyburton/portfolios/templates/BE-M3-Update.md

 * What was your biggest achievement of the module?
 * What provided you with the most struggle?
 What did you learn from that struggle?
 * What have you done this inning that sets you apart from your peers?
-* How did your Mod 3 experience with this part of the stack (e.g. building apis, consuming apis) impact what you wanted to be doing after Turing?
+* How did your Mod 3 experience impact what you wanted to be doing after Turing?
 How did it reframe what you learned in previous modules?
 * What is the most important skill or lesson that you will take from Turing into your next job?

 #### The presentation should not only be a series of slides that directly answers each of these questions with bullet points, but instead should: